STAR Cineplex: Controversy

 In August 2022, the authority was accused of not selling ticket of Poran to a senior citizen named Saman Ali Sarkar for wearing lungi at the Sony Square branch of Star Cineplex.
 When the whole incident went viral on the internet, there was outrage among the people and many went to Star Cineplex wearing lungi to watch films in protest.
-The authority apologized for the incident in August 4 and Saman was allowed to watch the film with his family that day.
+The authority apologized for the incident on August 4th and Saman was allowed to watch the film with his family that day.